Online Banking Security

-With help form Dave Sabo, Vice President of Commercial Lending at Croghan Colonial Bank, Jake was able to get that line of credit and carry on his grandfather's legacy while helping to manage his mother's health care.
+With help from Dave Sabo, Vice President of Commercial Lending at Croghan Colonial Bank, Jake was able to get that line of credit and carry on his grandfather's legacy while helping to manage his mother's health care.

 "We saw some tough financial times, and a lot of other banks would not have worked with us," Jake said.
 "If it weren't for our relationship with Croghan and their flexibility, we wouldn't be in business today."

-Dave said it's all party of being a community bank.
+Dave said it's all part of being a community bank.
 "It is very easy to loan to a small business when times are good.
 The challenge is standing behind them when times do get rough and working with them to get through it.
 And we did.
 As a community bank, that's what we strive to do.
-Because the clients I deal with I also live with in the community, I worship with, I show with, I know they are good, hard-working people and they are worth fighting for," he said.
+Because the clients I deal with I also live within the community, I worship with, I show with, I know they are good, hard-working people and they are worth fighting for," he said.

 With help from Croghan, Thomas Steel is thriving.
 Jake is once again partnering with Croghan as he leads Thomas Steel through an expansion and the purchase and installation of new equipment that will help streamline operations and position the company for continued growth.

 "They have taken care of us.
 Croghan knows my family personally and has provided support and understanding over the year," said Jake.
 "It's more than business.
 It's a personal partnership, and it's comforting to know they believe in me."

 Strong Relationship with Croghan Colonial Bank Builds Solid Foundation for Dave Zimmerman Contractor, LLC